What Is a Film Fixer? The Complete Guide to Production Fixers

 Five Scenarios Where a Local Fixer Is Essential

-- ●The production is filming in a country where the team does not speak Dutch, French, or German — or needs to operate across all three language communities
+- The production is filming in a country where the team does not speak Dutch, French, or German — or needs to operate across all three language communities

-- ●The production wants to access Belgium's Tax Shelter incentive and needs local compliance support
+- The production wants to access Belgium's Tax Shelter incentive and needs local compliance support

-- ●The timeline is compressed and delays caused by administrative missteps would cost more than fixer fees
+- The timeline is compressed and delays caused by administrative missteps would cost more than fixer fees

 Belgium's Language Divide

 Belgium's trilingual reality creates practical challenges that go beyond translation.
 Government offices in Flanders conduct all business in Dutch.
 Wallonian communes operate in French.
-The Brussels-Capital Region is officially bilingual, but individual offices may lean strongly toward one language.
-German-speaking municipalities in the east have their own administrative norms.
+The Brussels-Capital Region is officially bilingual, but person offices may lean strongly toward one language.
+German-speaking cities in the east have their own administrative norms.
 A production that cannot communicate in the correct language will not just struggle — in many cases, they will not receive a response to their permit application at all.
 Beyond language, cultural mediation matters.
 The pace of business, the formality of correspondence, the expectations around scheduling and hospitality differ between regions.
-A fixer who has worked across all of Belgium's communities understands these dynamics instinctively and prevents the miscommunications that waste time and erode goodwill with local partners.
+A fixer who has worked across all of Belgium's communities knows these dynamics instinctively and prevents the miscommunications that waste time and erode goodwill with local partners.

 Complex Permits and Multi-Commune Logistics